Diffusion-Inspired Masked Fine-Tuning for Knowledge Injection in Autoregressive LLMs: Results

 We first show that knowledge injection by fine-tuning in arLLMs heavily relies on paraphrases.
 This is known in previous studies \citep{berglund2023reversal, zhu24b, lin2024delving, guo-etal-2024-mitigating, golovneva2024reverse}.
 We demonstrate this observation on three datasets to set baselines for comparison with dLLM and our novel paradigm in the following sections.

-We fine-tune Llama-3.1-8B-Instruct on dataset samples using the pre-training format (i.e., without a chat template).
-Without paraphrases, backward accuracy on the NameDescription and Biography datasets is close to 0, while the forward accuracy of NameDescription N2D and Biography does not completely fail but is still poor (Table \ref{tab:1}).
-Adding paraphrases drastically raises forward accuracy close to 1, while backward accuracy remains close to 0.
+We fine-tune arLLMs on samples from each dataset using a chat template format, in which a generic instruction (i.e., ``Tell me a fact.'') is followed by the knowledge text as the target completion.
+Training without the chat template (i.e., continued pre-training format) yields qualitatively similar conclusions (Appendix~\ref{app:chat_template}).
+Without paraphrases, backward accuracy on the NameDescription and Biography datasets is close to 0, while the forward accuracy of NameDescription N2D and Biography does not completely fail but is still poor (Table~\ref{tab:ar_summary}).
+Adding same-order paraphrases drastically raises forward accuracy close to 1, while backward accuracy remains close to 0.
 Paraphrases do not help backward accuracy in NameDescription and Biography datasets because the construction of these datasets does not change the semantic order of the sentences.
-The trend is similar in the Wiki dataset (Table \ref{tab:2}).
+The trend is similar in the Wiki dataset (Table~\ref{tab:ar_summary}).
 While the same-order paraphrases significantly increase forward accuracy, they only mildly increase backward accuracy.
-Using permute-order paraphrases increases both forward and backward accuracy, and the gap between them is smaller.
-Note that, due to the naturalness of this dataset, pre–fine-tuning accuracies are not as close to zero as in the other datasets (Table \ref{tab:2}); nonetheless, they are sufficiently low to demonstrate the effectiveness of fine-tuning.
+Using permute-order paraphrases increases both forward and backward accuracy, and the gap between them is smaller (Appendix Figure~\ref{fig:wiki_ar}).
+Note that, due to the naturalness of this dataset, pre-fine-tuning accuracies are not as close to zero as in the other datasets; nonetheless, they are sufficiently low to demonstrate the effectiveness of fine-tuning.

-These results suggest that, in arLLM fine-tuning, paraphrases significantly improve QA accuracy, but help backward questions only when the paraphrases change the information order in the sentences to be more aligned with the backward style.
-Note that the accuracy difference between fine-tuning with paraphrases and without paraphrases is not due to different training steps; in both cases, we train the models with sufficiently large epoch numbers; the reported accuracy is from the best checkpoints during the training (Figure \ref{fig:main}, Appendix \ref{fig:total_acc}).
+These results suggest that, in arLLM fine-tuning, paraphrases significantly improve QA accuracy, but help backward questions only when the paraphrases change the information order in the original text to be more aligned with the backward style.
+Note that the accuracy difference between fine-tuning with paraphrases and without paraphrases is not due to different training steps; in both cases, we train the models with a sufficiently large number of epochs; the reported accuracy is taken from the best checkpoint during the training (accuracy curves during training are shown in Appendix Figure~\ref{fig:main} and Appendix Figure~\ref{fig:total_acc}).